How to start a Home Based Business In San Tan Valley

 Definition: An activity carried on by the occupant of a dwelling as a secondary use, including--*professional and semi-professional offices, when conducted and entered from within the dwelling.

-- In connection, there is no public display of stock–in-trade (merchandise on display) or signs upon the premises.

-- Not more than one non-resident of the premises is employed.
+- A home occupation permit is issued to the applicant and does not attach to the land.

-- Not more than one fourth of the floor area of the main building is used for the home occupation.
+- The home occupation must be conducted within a dwelling or an accessory building of not more than 400 square feet.
+Not more than one-fourth of the floor area of one story of the main dwelling shall be used for the home occupation.

+- There shall be no public display of stock-in-trade upon the premises.

-- Not more than 200 square feet of a detached workshop is used for the home occupation.
+- Not more than one nonresident of the premises is employed in the home occupation.

+- No equipment or material associated with the home occupation shall be stored outdoors.

-- The residential character of the dwelling is not changed.
+- The residential character of the dwelling and subject property shall not be changed by said use.

-- No sustained or unpleasant or unusual noises or vibrations, noxious fumes or odors caused by home occupation.
+- Such occupation shall not cause any sustained, unpleasant, or unusual noises or vibrations, or noxious fumes or odors, or cause any traffic congestion in the immediate neighborhood.

+- All parking used in conjunction with the home occupation shall be on site and shall not include commercial parking features such as wheel stops, parking lanes or striping.

+- Home occupations shall serve no more than five clients in one day and no more than two clients at any one time.

-*see definitions of professional and semi-professional belowhttp://bit.ly/2jAtZNi
+*see definitions of professional and semi-professional below

 There will be a fee of $38 to process the application and you will receive your Business Use Permit within 14 working days.
 Click here to download the application